 The best web application firewall software and platforms use artificial intelligence algorithms and machine learning to perform behavioral analysis.
 They monitor traffic and characterize baselines for specific varieties, and in doing so capture anomalies.
 So even when the application sustains attacks that don’t match known malicious patterns, a WAF can identify the behavior.

 WAF operators may define and instantly apply organization- or web application-specific security rules to application traffic.
 This enables customization of WAF behavior without the risk of legitimate traffic getting blocked.

 Content Delivery Network (CDN)

-Cloud-based WAFs are deployed at the edge of the network, and therefore may also provide a CDN that improves website load time by caching the website.
-The CDN created by the WAF is deployed globally across multiple points of presence (PoP), and users access the website through the nearest PoP.
+Cloud-based WAFs are deployed at the edge of the network.
+Some may provide a content delivery network (CDN) that improves website load time by caching the website.
+The CDN created by the WAF is deployed globally across multiple points of presence (PoP).
+Users access the website through the nearest PoP.

 Protection Against Web Exploits

-Deploying a cloud WAF is a good way to protect applications against web exploits, including security misconfigurations, cross-site scripting, and SQL injection attacks, and other risks outlined by the Open Web Application Security Project (OWASP).
+Deploying a cloud WAF is a good way to protect applications against variety of threats.
+Threats like security misconfigurations, cross-site scripting, and SQL injection attacks.
+As well as other risks outlined by the Open Web Application Security Project (OWASP).

 API Abuse Monitoring

 Application programmable interfaces, or APIs, drive communication between systems in most modern application development.
 Understanding this, hackers target not only web application vulnerabilities but also the systems that support applications – meaning APIs.
 And according to TechRepublic, 91% of enterprises experienced an API security incident in 2020.